MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

         [...]
     ```

+1. In the vi editor, replace the entry `token: 5000` with `token: 30000`.

+    > **Note**: This change allows for memory preserving maintenance.
+For more information, refer to [Microsoft documentation regarding maintenance of virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/maintenance-and-updates#maintenance-that-doesnt-require-a-reboot)

+1. Save the changes and close the editor.

 1. Repeat the previous steps on i20-db-1.

-### Task 3: Configure STONITH clustering options

-1. Within the RDP session to az12003a-vm0, in the PuTTY-based SSH session to i20-db-0, create a new file named **crm-defaults.txt** with the following content:

-    ```
-    property $id="cib-bootstrap-options" \
-      no-quorum-policy="ignore" \
-      stonith-enabled="true" \
-      stonith-action="reboot" \
-      stonith-timeout="150s"
-    rsc_defaults $id="rsc-options" \
-      resource-stickiness="1000" \
-      migration-threshold="5000"
-    op_defaults $id="op-options" \
-      timeout="600"
-    ```

-1. Save the changes and close the editor.

-1. In the PuTTY-based SSH session to i20-db-0, apply the settings in the newly created file by running:

-    ```
-    crm configure load update crm-defaults.txt
-    ```

-### Task 4: Identify the value of the Azure subscription Id and the Azure AD tenant Id
+### Task 3: Identify the value of the Azure subscription Id and the Azure AD tenant Id

 1. From the lab computer, in the browser window, in the Azure portal at **https://portal.azure.com**, ensure that you are signed in with the user account that has the Global Administrator role in the Azure AD tenant associated with your subscription.